-18 Chairman
+18 Chair

-- 18.1 The Chairman or Deputy Chairman of the Trust will preside over meetings of the Council, such persons being appointed and removed by the Governors in accordance with the provisions of paragraphs 27 and 28 of the Constitution. - 18.2 If the Chairman is absent from the meeting or is absent temporarily on the grounds of a declared conflict of interest the Deputy Chairman shall preside.

-- 18.3 Where the Chairman of the Trust has died or has otherwise ceased to hold office or where he has been unable to perform his duties as Chairman owing to illness, absence from England and Wales or any other cause, references to the Chairman shall, so long as there is no Chairman able to perform his duties, be taken to include references to the Deputy Chairman - 18.4 If the Deputy Chairman is absent from the meeting or is absent temporarily on the grounds of a declared conflict of interest, another Non-Executive Director as shall be appointed by the Council of Governors shall preside.
+- 18.1 The Chair or Deputy Chair of the Trust will preside over meetings of the Council, such persons being appointed and removed by the Governors in accordance with the provisions of paragraphs 27 and 28 of the Constitution. - 18.2 If the Chair is absent from the meeting or is absent temporarily on the grounds of a declared conflict of interest the Deputy Chair shall preside. - 18.3 Where the Chair of the Trust has died or has otherwise ceased to hold office or where they have been unable to perform their duties as Chair owing to illness, absence from England and Wales or any other cause, references to the Chair shall, so long as there is no Chair able to perform their duties, be taken to include references to the Deputy Chair - 18.4 If the Deputy Chair is absent from the meeting or is absent temporarily on the grounds of a declared conflict of interest, another Non-Executive Director as shall be appointed by the Council of Governors shall preside.